San Diego Central Library

-The San Diego Central Library is the main branch of the San Diego Public Library, which is a public library system serving the city of San Diego, California.
+The San Diego Central Library is the main branch of the San Diego Public Library.
+It is located in the East Village neighborhood of downtown San Diego.

 Description and history

-In 1952, the Carnegie library was demolished and a new Central Library was opened at the same location on June 27, 1954.
-That library closed permanently on June 9, 2013, to begin the 10-week process of transferring its 2.6-million-item collection to the new library.
-Over the years, many branch libraries have also been opened throughout the City.
+In 1952, the existing Carnegie Library was demolished; the updated Central Library was opened at the same location on June 27, 1954.

+In 2010, construction began on a new, $184.9 million, 366673 sqft central city library at 330 Park Boulevard in downtown San Diego.
+After fifty years, the Central Library closed, permanently, on June 9, 2013, commencing the 10-week process of transferring its 2.6-million-item collection to the new location.
+Over the years, many branch libraries have been opened throughout San Diego.